-Oxwash is committed to combat slavery and human trafficking in accordance with the Modern Slavery Act 2015.
-This statement describes the steps taken by Oxwash to prevent modern slavery and human trafficking in our supply chain.
+At Oxwash, we are committed to fighting against slavery and human trafficking by following the guidelines of the Modern Slavery Act 2015.
+This statement outlines the measures we take to prevent modern slavery and human trafficking in our supply chain.

 Organisational structure

-Oxwash provides sustainable laundry and drycleaning to commercial customers nationwide in the UK, with operations in Swindon, Oxford, Cambridge and London.
+Oxwash provides sustainable laundry and dry cleaning to commercial customers nationwide in the UK, with operations in Swindon and London.

 Oxwash has no ownership interests in the supply chain but cooperates with approximately 20 key suppliers and 10 subcontractors across the UK and Europe.
 Our Supplier Code of Conduct sets out our requirements to our suppliers, and we regularly audit our suppliers to ensure they comply with our requirements.